 CPAs become licensed through their respective state boards of accountancy.
 Although licensure is granted by individual states and some jurisdictions, all 50 states adhere to the same core requirements.

 It is important to note that most bachelor’s programs do not meet the semester hour requirement.
 Students who have less than 150 semester hours will need to pursue additional education beyond their undergraduate degree, either through a master’s degree in accountancy or graduate certificate program.

-If you have any questions about the CPA exam, feel free to contact one of our advisors, and we would be glad to help you find resources for your state.
+If you have any questions about the CPA exam, feel free to contact our advisors, and we would be glad to help you.

 To learn more about DePaul University’s online MSA program fill out the fields below to download a brochure.
 You can also call (800) 950-0232 (toll-free) or (312) 676-6438 to speak to one of our admissions advisors.

 DePaul University respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of DePaul University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.